pwn-college/pwn-college.github.io/modules/sandbox.md

 If you can escape the sandbox, you can use read the `/flag` file and score!

 If you are ready to tackle the challenges, go to [https://cse466.pwn.college](https://cse466.pwn.college)!

+## Errata

+Some tips and tricks for the challenge problems!

+- Be very careful to understand the timeline of what the challenge does.
+A file opened BEFORE `chroot()` is very different from a file opened AFTER `chroot()`.
+The sequence of actions makes a big difference.
+- There aren't any restrictions on shellcode (other than syscalls), so we highly recommend making sure your shellcode exits cleanly.
+That will make it easier to debug.
+- You can determine the value of constants such as `AT_FDCWD` by writing a quick C program that includes the relevant header files and does `printf("%d\n", AT_FDCWD);`.
+- `chroot()` will fail if you're not running as root. `strace` causes the SUID bit to be ignored, so you must use `sudo strace` to properly trace these challenges.
+Of course, this will only be possible in practice mode.
+- There is a known issue with strace that, in certain configurations, it will improperly resolve the syscall number of 32-bit syscalls in amd64.
+Using a newer Linux VM sometimes helps.
+If you're using `int 0x80` to trigger system calls, the 32-bit ones ARE being used; strace is just lying to you.
+- On the subject of 32-bit syscalls: you do not have to assemble your shellcode in 32-bit mode (i.e., you don't need `-m32`).
+It is perfectly valid to just up and `int 0x80` in the middle of an otherwise-64-bit shellcode.
+- Read [this](https://www.gnu.org/software/bash/manual/html_node/Redirections.html) thoroughly, especially Section 3.6.1.